 So overclocking isn't allowed now?

 Overclocking by manufacturers is allowed provided that it applies equally to all apps, all of the time.
 Overclocking optimizations that are selectively applied to our benchmarks are forbidden.

 If I root my phone, will it be delisted?

-No. Rooting, modifying, and tweaking your device to improve its performance is part of the fun of benchmarking.
+No. Rooting, modifying, and tweaking your device is part of the fun of benchmarking.
 We have no plans to delist devices based on results from rooted, modded or jail-broken devices.

 How can I get a valid score?

 Delisted devices will require updates from the manufacturer or operator before they can get valid scores.
 You should contact the manufacturer and operator of your device and show them this page.

 Why are HTC One (M7), HTC One Mini, Samsung Galaxy Note 10.1, and HP Slatebook 10 x2 delisted?